January 12, 2012 | WebMemo on Labor

 - The act applies to contractors and subcontractors performing on federally funded or assisted contracts in excess of $2,000 for the construction, alteration, or repair (including painting and decorating) of public buildings or public works.

 - To calculate the wages that contractors must pay, the Wage and Hour Division (WHD) surveys construction wages and publishes prevailing wage determinations for each county in the United States.
 Federal contractors must then pay their employees at least the prevailing wage for each class of worker.

 - In most cities, DBA wages bear no resemblance to prevailing market wages.
 In some cities, DBA rates are more than double market wages.
-In other cities, DBA rates are below the minimum wage.
+In other cities, DBA rates are the minimum wage.

 - DBA wages differ from actual construction wages because fundamental flaws mar the process used to determine prevailing wages.